-The study of toxicity in a multilingual setting is difficult not only due to the scarcity of quality, human-generated corpora especially designed for this task; but also because of the constant evolution of language and its perception by native speakers.
-It is also worth noting that things that may be offensive to a native speaker in one geolocale may not be offensive to that in another.
-We mitigated this limitation by including a uniform value system, but encouraged the annotators to use their best judgment and only defer to the value system when in doubt.
+\paragraph{Toxic Language in a Global Context} The study of toxicity in a multilingual setting is difficult not only due to the scarcity of quality, human-generated corpora especially designed for this task; but also because of the constant evolution of language and its perception by native speakers.
+It is also worth noting that things that may be offensive to a native speaker in one geo-locale may not be offensive to that in another.
+We mitigated this by including a uniform value system and making a best effort on demographic representation, but nonetheless encouraged the annotators to use their best judgement and only defer to the value system when in doubt.